 Clobetasol topical may also be used for purposes not listed in this medication guide.

 What are the possible side effects of clobetasol topical?

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-- blurred vision, or seeing halos around lights;
+- blurred vision, tunnel vision, eye pain, or seeing halos around lights;

-Less serious side effects may include:
+Common side effects may include: